HungThinh17/MySnapDrop/ARCHITECTURE.md

   - Buttons (`.btn`, `.btn-primary`, `.btn-secondary`, `.btn-danger`):
     - Mobile-first: full-width by default; become auto-width with a minimum width on larger screens.
     - Consistent colors, hover states, and disabled styling.
+    - Minimum height for comfortable touch targets.
   - `.icon-button`:
     - Compact padding for icon-only buttons (trash icon in uploaded list).
+  - `.btn-icon`, `.btn-label`:
+    - Small icon + label layout for primary actions.

 - **File name handling & responsiveness**:
   - Selected and uploaded filenames:
-    - JS-level truncation of base name, with extension shown in full.
+    - JS-level truncation of the base name, with extension shown in full.
     - Additional CSS ellipsis in `.selected-file-item` and `.file-name-main` to guard against overflow.
   - `.uploaded-file-row`, `.uploaded-file-link`, `.file-name`:
-    - Use `flex` with `min-width: 0` and `max-width: 100%` so long names cannot expand the layout horizontally.
+    - Use flexbox with `min-width: 0` and `max-width: 100%` so long names cannot expand the layout horizontally.
   - Global overflow:
     - Top-level containers and modals are clamped to `<= 90vw` width so they stay inside the viewport.